symfonyextras/simple-login/README.md

 Simple Login Controller
 ======================

-Functionality for small projects allowing to have small set of users which are allowed to access some part of the system.
+Functionality for small projects allowing to have small set of users who are allowed to access some part of the system.

 ## Examples